The Core of Our Personality: What Makes Us

 However, if you think about this further, there can often be something rather generic about our thinking.
 If someone else writes something complex and I take the time to understand what he has written, then in some way I might begin to have some of the same thoughts as he has had, if only in outline.
 There will no doubt be differences, but if his thinking is structured and logical, and my thinking is structured and logical, then perhaps our thoughts are similar.

 The difficulty with this, of course, is that I have not become him through having had the same thoughts as him, nor have I created a copy of him in my mind.
 If we asked the person who wrote the words I was thinking about, he would no doubt say that he was much more than his book.
-So for me, then the things we think can’t be all there is to being who we are.
+So for me, although we can get better at thinking, the things we think can’t be all there is to being who we are.

 So if it isn’t thinking, then is it feeling that defines us?
-The things we feel and the way that emotions affect us can be very powerful and can feel utterly unique.
+There are ways to feel more and the things we feel and the way that emotions affect us can be very powerful and can feel utterly unique.
 If we are feeling something very strongly, if we are overwhelmed by sadness and grief it can sometimes blind us to the idea that other people feel anything at all.
 We might even believe ourselves to be the only people feeling what we are feeling, and that there has never been another person that feels what we feel.

 However, again, if we read poetry and the emotional writings of another, or if we sit and listen to another person in distress, we know them to be experiencing feeling and we may feel some of what they feel – we can sometimes share in their feelings.
 And yet we don’t become that other person.